NanoComp/meep/doc/docs/FAQ.md

 Note also that, as a consequence of the above analysis, $\varepsilon$ must go to a positive value in the $\omega\to\pm\infty$ limit to get non-diverging solutions of Maxwell's equations.
 So the $\varepsilon_\infty$ in your [dispersion model](Materials.md) must be positive.

+### Why are there strange peaks in my reflection/transmission spectrum when modeling planar or periodic structures?

+Modeling flat/planar structures typically requires a 1d computational cell and periodic structures a single unit cell.
+You may be using a higher-dimensional cell with multiple periods (a supercell) which introduces unwanted additional modes due to band folding.
+For more details, see Section 4.6 ("Sources in Supercells") in [Chapter 4](http://arxiv.org/abs/arXiv:1301.5366) ("Electromagnetic Wave Source Conditions") of the book [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707).
+Note that a 1d cell must be along the $z$ direction with only the $E_x$ and $H_y$ field components permitted.

 Usage
 -----